 The success of physical therapy services in the onsite clinic helps build confidence and trust among employees.
 It’s an employee benefit that frees up access to the kind of care that can give back control of their lives to people who are in pain.
 It enables people to return to work unencumbered by physical pain and the mental anguish that goes along with it.
 And that’s an outcome that patients and their coworkers can’t help but notice.
 Like our schoolteacher Josh, it makes employees tell each other to “just go” to their employee clinic for help.
 When patients are more proactive and address symptoms with early treatment, the best outcomes are possible.
 The good news for employers?
 That translates into reduced costs and reduced claims for both personal and occupational health.

 Want to learn more about how to evaluate potential cost savings of in-house physical and occupational therapy for your employees?
-Set up a free 15-minute consultation today.
+Contact us today.